 Ready to dive in?
 Want to learn more?

 We’ve got you covered.
 Consider the beautiful book called Root Nurture Grow to learn everything you could possibly need to know about houseplant propagation.
-When you’re ready to get cutting, a locally made Propagation Vase makes an ideal vessel to watch your cuttings root.
+When you’re ready to get propagating, find a unique glass vessel and get ready to watch your cuttings root.